railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 the different operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.

 .. todo:: Write more now.
+Or maybe not!

 .. index::
    pair: module; account_budget